 What ails ComfortDelGro as Aussie IPO plan is called off?

-The counter took another hit on Thursday (Nov 11), after the home-grown transport group said on Wednesday that it was calling off its IPO plans Down Under.
+The counter took another hit yesterday, after the home-grown transport group said on Wednesday that it was calling off its IPO plans Down Under.
 Closing five cents lower at $1.56, the stock is 14 per cent off its year's high in April.